 - She felt frustrated that the church fails to portray and reflect Jesus accurately.
 She said Jesus was radical, and the church today is the opposite.

 - She felt discouraged by the absence of leadership in the church on this issue.

 - She felt that older Christians set a terrible example of hypocrisy, inconsistency, conformity to the world, and cowardice.

 We are losing our youth on the issue of homosexuality and “trans”-cultism, which will ultimately erode their respect for the authority of Scripture on other issues and accelerate the erosion of sexual morality, family integrity, children’s rights, parental rights, speech rights, and religious liberty as they become our culture-makers.

-From birth our young people hear one monolithic cultural message about issues related to homosexuality.
+From birth our young people hear one monolithic cultural message about issues related to sexuality.
 Our children are powerfully affected by the demagogic images and narratives to which they are exposed, and they don’t know how to think through or refute the propositions they hear daily.
 They are persuaded by deceit, and the church does next to nothing.

 Imagine that specious arguments and deceptive images were pervading our sitcoms and Hollywood films, endorsed by our president and elected leaders, trumpeted in the mainstream media, and shown to our five year-olds in picture books in school, but the ideas being promoted were that polyamory (aka sexual non-monogamy) is equivalent to heterosexual monogamy and that plural marriage is just as valuable and good as traditional marriage.
 Would the church remain as unconscionably silent as it is now?